 The following information may be of use to you in estimating air transportation costs.
 The Charlottesville/Albemarle County airport (CHO) is just off Route 29, eight miles north of the University of Virginia.
 The airport is served by (in decreasing order of utility) US Airways Express, United Express, Delta Connection, and Northwest.
 United provides frequent commuter flights between Dulles (IAD) and Charlottesville.
 There are no flights between Reagan National Airport (DCA) in downtown Washington, DC, and Charlottesville.
 For online information about flights into and out of CHO, consult the airport’s website, which also offers links to current flight deals.
 Direct flights to and from Charlottesville are available through Atlanta (Delta Connection), Washington DC/Dulles (United Express), Charlotte (US Airways Express), Detroit (Northwest), Philadelphia (US Airways Express), and NYC/LaGuardia (US Airways Express).
 In general, if you must fly (see information about trains below), it is usually a good idea to fly directly into CHO.
 The most convenient ground transportation from Richmond International Airport (RIC), Washington, DC/Dulles, and Reagan National is by train, which would of course require transportation between airport and train station.

 Train: The Amtrak train called the Crescent passes north-south (Penn Station-Atlanta) through Charlottesville (CVS) daily.
 Another Amtrak train, the Cardinal, passes through CVS from Chicago on its way to Union Station in Washington, DC (and then continues north to Penn Station in New York City).
-A third train, the New England Retional, was introduced in 2009 and goes from Boston to Lynchburg via Providence, New Haven, New York, etc., with no change in train needed.
+The New England Regional train goes from Boston to Lynchburg via Providence, New Haven, New York, &c., with no change in train needed.
 If tickets are purchased at least two weeks in advance there is a 25% discount.
 Consult the Amtrak website or call 1-800-USA-RAIL for arrival and departure times.
 The CVS Amtrak station is located about a quarter of a mile from the Central Grounds.
 If you are staying in a local hotel, ask about arranging pick-up and drop-off, or call a taxi.
 If you live near an Amtrak station, you should consider taking the train.
 Infrequent riders often are surprised by its convenience and reliability.
 Tickets from New York City, for example, are competitively priced with airfare, and don’t always require switching trains.
 You’ll also save time and money getting to and from the airport.